HBC

 A fibroadenoma is a solid, round, or oval lump in the breast that feels smooth, rubbery, and easily movable under the skin.
 Fibroadenomas vary in size and may grow or shrink over time, particularly in response to hormonal changes such as those during the menstrual cycle, pregnancy, or menopause.

-Symptoms of Fibroadenoma
+menopause Symptoms of Fibroadenoma

 Types of Fibroadenomas